shreyask-1/trading-bot/README.md

 All knobs live at the top of `config.py` and can be overridden with environment variables (set them as repo secrets / Actions env).

-## Daytrading mode (dual focus: news + charts) & per-trade exits
+## Daytrading mode (dual focus: news + charts) & per-trade exits  - **Dual focus** (`DAYTRADE_MODE`, default on): every news headline is

-- **Dual focus** (`DAYTRADE_MODE`, default on): every news headline is scored -1..+1 with a deterministic lexicon (`news.headline_sentiment`), and that sentiment is folded into the quant signal score (`NEWS_SENTIMENT_WEIGHT`) so a real catalyst matters alongside the chart.
+  scored -1..+1 with a deterministic lexicon (`news.headline_sentiment`), and that sentiment is folded into the quant signal score (`NEWS_SENTIMENT_WEIGHT`) so a real catalyst matters alongside the chart.
-  Gemini now also sees intraday momentum vs session open, VWAP deviation, and the opening-range status (above/below/inside the first 15 minutes) for every candidate.
+  The final top candidates receive cached 1-minute, 5-minute, and 1-hour context in addition to daily indicators, VWAP, and opening-range data.
 - **Opening-range breakout** (`get_opening_range_breakout`): price breaking
   above the first `OPENING_RANGE_BARS` 5-minute bars is scored as a bullish breakout and boosts the signal; breaking below is penalized.
 The technical